robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 }
 ```

-If you have more then one parameter of the same type, e.g.:
+If you have more than one parameter of the same type, e.g.:

 ```go
 func work(p1 float64, p2 float64) {